rachel-ftw/RR.com/reactVersion/README.md

 Working to rebuild my site from scratch

-As a User:
+###working
+TODO:
+- I can interact with portfolio cards
+  - When cards are clicked a modal appears with project details.

+####BACKLOG
 - I can read a blog
   - connect medium api for blog
+      + turns out this requires an api integration.
+RSS fails on CORS. this is backburnered until I have a more functional site
   - blog presented on homepage in cards.
   - when cards are clicked I'm taking to a new page.
-- I can interact with portfolio cards
-  - When cards are clicked a modal appears with project details.
-- I can message the owner of the site and find out information about them.

-ToDos:
-tune timing animation on hamburger nav redo flex to grid
+- tune timing animation on hamburger nav
+- redo flex to grid
     - (hero info panel)[http://gridbyexample.com/patterns/hero-image-panel/]
     - (what I've learned grid)[https://css-tricks.com/things-ive-learned-css-grid-layout/]
     - (complete guide to grid)[https://css-tricks.com/snippets/css/complete-guide-grid/]
-incorporate break points
+- incorporate break points
     - what are standard break points.
     - redo for mobile first
-research medium api

-Technologies used:
-React
+    - Interesting article on breakpoints(100% right way to do breakpoints)[https://medium.freecodecamp.com/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862]